 The St. Ambrose Family Shelter provides shelter, support, and hope for homeless families in transition.
 The shelter’s team is supported by a robust volunteer program staffed with students from local colleges and high schools.
 The shelter offers a variety of services to prepare families for successful and independent living as well as a comprehensive stabilization program and impactful community presence.

-Families are referred through the Department of Housing and Community Development (DHCD) Emergency Shelter program.
-Team members at each shelter guide each resident along their path to independent living.
+Families are referred through the Executive Office for Housing and Livable Communities (EOHLC) Team members at each shelter guide each resident along their path to independent living.